Health care and front-line workers could be key to hotly contested Ottawa West-Nepean | CBC News

 "When you think about it, we're talking about creating a home," she said.

-While the Ontario NDP, Liberals and Greens have all vowed to change the ownership model to remove for-profit enterprises, Wright said she's less concerned about who owns a facility, and more focused on regulations and accountability about quality care.
+While the Ontario NDP, Liberals and Greens have all vowed to change the ownership model to remove for-profit enterprises, Wright said she's less concerned about who owns a facility and more focused on regulations and accountability.

 Candidates respond